Chronic Care Management ServiceChronic Care Management Services in Northeastern, Indiana

 Current, diagnosed chronic medical conditions: anxiety, depression, or diabetes for example

-Current medications being taken: both over the counter and prescription medications should be recorded for accurate record-keeping
+Current medications: both over the counter and prescription medications should be recorded for accurate record-keeping

 Why Choose Cameron Hospital Chronic Care Management?

-At Cameron Hospital’s transitional care services, we understand the added stress multiple chronic medical conditions can add to a person.
+At Cameron Hospital, we understand the added stress multiple chronic medical conditions can add to a person.
 Our team is dedicated to providing each patient with the same high-quality, personalized care.

 No two comprehensive care plans will be the same as no two patients are the same.
-Chronic care management is an additional resource available to those with chronic conditions to utilize for added support from medical professionals at Cameron Hospital without having to leave the comfort of your home.
-Contact Cameron Memorial Hospital today to learn more about our Chronic Care Management.
+Chronic care management is an additional resource available to those with chronic conditions for added support from medical professionals at Cameron Hospital without having to leave the comfort of your home.
+Contact Cameron Memorial Hospital today to learn more about our Chronic Care Management Program.